ae-dschorsaanjo/jaki-pona/jaki_pona-en.md

 1. Repeating the pre-verb or predicate, and putting an `ala` between them (yes-no question).
 2. Using `seme` in place of the thing you want to question (open ended question).
-3. Adding `anu seme?` at the end of the sentence (open ended), or having `X anu Y` in somewhere in the sentence (closed question).
+3. Adding `anu seme?` at the end of the sentence (open ended or closed question), or having `X anu Y` in somewhere in the sentence (closed question).

 To answer yes-no question, either the *predicate* (with or without subject) is repeated or `ala` is used; in case of closed questions, the correct option is repeated back.
-{ .hidden }
+Open ended questions work similar to English.

 > sina lukin ala lukin e ona? | Are you looking at him?
 > \[mi] lukin. | Yes.